akaleeroy/rooftop-key/README.md

 This is a printable key for access to the **[D Block](http://wikimapia.org/17751785/ro/Corpul-D)** rooftop terrace from **Entrance 3.** Climb up the stairs to the 4th floor, it's the door right next to apartment 42.

+Because this is an old kind of key it can be hard to find a key copying center that can replicate it.
+That's why I made this repo.

 ## Print Settings

 Tested with `PLA` filament at `100% infill`.